PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/audienceManagerSetProfileAttribute().rst

 Notes
 -----

-* Each event always sends the following attributes: Site or app ID, Visitor ID, and Device ID.
+* Each event always sends the following attributes: Site or app ID, Visitor ID and Device ID.
 * If setAnonymizationState(false) is set and User ID and Email are set, each event will also send User ID and Email.
 * You can see all added attributes in Audience Manager > Profile.